mrsarm/pose/Run-CI-envs.md

 #### Threads

-The process of checking all the images your compose file has can be slow, specially in big app composed of dozens of apps.
+The process of checking all the images your compose file has can be slow, specially in a big app composed of dozens of apps.
 The argument `--threads NUM` allows to specify the max number of parallel threads to be used when fetching the images info from the remote registry.
 The default is 8 threads, and can be increased up to 32, but be carefully with